1. Purpose of policy

 6.3 The period of office of appointed members will be their term of office on Council.

-As the only university headquartered in this region, we have a special responsibility to acknowledge and honour persons of outstanding achievement who have significant ties to the Sunshine Coast region or its University, including those who have rendered distinguished service to the University as a Professor or Professional staff member.
+As the only university headquartered in this region, USC has a special responsibility to acknowledge and honour persons of outstanding achievement who have significant ties to the region or the University, including those who have rendered distinguished service to the University as a Professor or professional staff member.

 6.5 The Committee will also take into account the academic specialisations of the University in considering nominations.